dvidelabs/flatcc/README.md

 In earlier releases it was attempted to generate all code needed for read-only buffer access.
-Now a library of include files is always required (`inlcude/flatcc`, `include/portable`) because the origianal approach lead to excessive code duplication.
-The generated code for building flatbuffers, and for parsing and printing flatbuffers all need to link with the runtime library `libflatccrt.a`, but they are independent of each other, except the builder depends on the generated reader files.
+Now a library of include files is always required (`include/flatcc`, `include/portable`) because the original approach lead to excessive code duplication.
+The generated code for building flatbuffers, and for parsing and printing flatbuffers, all need to link with the runtime library `libflatccrt.a`, but they are independent of each other, except that the builder depends on the generated reader files.

 The reader and builder rely on generated common reader and builder